The Otago Regional Council is developing a Land and Water Regional Plan (LWRP) to protect Otago’s precious waterways for future generations.

 Proposed new rules in the Land and Water Regional Plan (LWRP) for Otago will give new, comprehensive direction for managing land and water resources in the region.
 The plan is required in New Zealand law, replacing an outdated Otago Regional Council planning framework that is no longer fit for purpose.
 The Government’s National Policy Statement on Freshwater 2020 gives effect to new protection for our waterways.

 Our planning now must prioritise Te Mana o te Wai, a national policy emphasising that the health of our waterways must come first, above other needs.
 This national directive applies to all waterways in New Zealand.
-Our Otago draft plan is one of the first in the country heading towards public notification and a subsequent submission and hearings process from June 30, 2024.
-Parts of the plan will have legal effect at this time.
+Our Otago draft plan is one of the first in the country heading towards public notification and a subsequent submission and hearings process.
+Parts of the plan will have legal effect following notification of the plan.

 We began this journey in 2019 when the Minister for the Environment asked the Otago Regional Council to prepare a new Regional Policy Statement and Land and Water Plan.
 Previous planning rules and regulations were no longer deemed fit to provide protection for Otago’s waterways and surrounding environment.